 To emulsify means to combine two ingredients together which do not ordinarily mix easily.
 The ingredients are usually a fat or an oil, like olive oil, and a water-based liquid like broth, vinegar, or water itself.
-Oil and water do not mix naturally.
-The force of beating is used to combine these ingredients.
-They may form a temporary suspension with small droplets of oil in the water (or water droplets in the oil), but this can separate again quickly.
-Besides the force of beating, you need an emulsifier added to make it stable.
-Otherwise, it will separate, or break.
+Oil and water do not mix naturally, so a vigorous whisking is used to combine these ingredients until uniform.
+They may form a temporary suspension which can quickly separate again, or become a semi-permanent or permanent emulsion which will last longer.
+But no matter how much whisking there is, if there is no emulsifier added, the mixture will not be stable and will separate or break.

-Emulsifiers can help make the suspension stable.
-An emulsifier keeps the oil particles dispersed throughout the liquid.
-They are particles with one end that is attracted to water and the other end to oil or have a surface area that can encapsulate the dispersed droplets.
+Emulsifiers can help make the suspension stable as they keep the oil particles dispersed throughout the liquid.
+Emulsifiers are particles where one end is attracted to water and the other end is drawn to oil.
+Or they have a surface area that can encapsulate the dispersed droplets.
 These can be proteins, diglycerides, monoglycerides, or tiny cell fragments.